GummyGuppy/FCC-VotingApp/README.md

 # FCC-VotingApp

-A dynamic voting application that implements the following user stories:
+A dynamic voting application that is inspired by the FreeCodeCamp Voting Application project.

 ##  Current ToDo's: